-Materials external to the plasma membrane provide protection, support, and attachment for cells in multicellular systems.
+- Materials external to the plasma membrane provide protection, support, and attachment for cells in multicellular systems. - Cell walls of plants consist principally of cellulose embedded in other polysaccharides and proteins forming multiple layers. - They are pierced by plasmodesmata that join the cytoplasm of adjacent cells.